The giant squid is a rare and elusive creature, once thought only to exist in tales of sea monsters called krakens.

 Archie was frozen soon after it was caught and later preserved in a formol-saline solution

-Unlike most Museum squid specimens [is this correct or should it be 'most squid specimens'], Archie is very well preserved - this was helped by the fact that Archie was caught alive.
+Unlike most giant squid specimens, Archie is very well preserved - this was helped by the fact that Archie was caught alive.
 Its body was complete and fresh and immediately frozen.
 Few other examples in the world are in such good condition.

 Archie's good condition meant that viable tissue samples could be obtained before its body had decayed too badly.
 Archie's tissue has been sent all over the world for researchers to carry out molecular and DNA analysis that could reveal information about the species, its distribution, life history and more.
 Results from one of these studies are due out soon.